"tall girls don't look good in skirts."

 but on that spring day he did his best to erase all that. my biggest issue wasn't that i got in trouble, or that he did it in front of all my friends, it wasn't even the fact that i was in the right since i was obeying dress code, to this day the thing that bothers me the most is that i can't believe he lied.

-i can't figure out why! what planet have you been living on where tall girls look bad in a skirt? and who the hell do you think you are to tell a young, impressionable girl that she should feel ugly? there were a dozen ways to handle the situation and he decided use the most absurd, unthinkable one.
+i can't figure out why! what planet have you been living on where tall girls look bad in a skirt? and who do you think you are to tell a young, impressionable girl that she should feel ugly? there were a dozen ways to handle the situation and he decided use the most absurd, unthinkable one.

 i didn't wear skirts for a while after that comment. not even outside of school. it was about a year later when i finally realized what he actually meant that day was that tall girls look too good in skirts.